 CSC 254 Computing Concepts II (3) F, Sp.
 This course is a continuation of CSC 184.
-Topics include multidimensional arrays and array processing, elementary sorting and searching techniques, classes, pointers, dynamic memory allocation, linked lists, data abstraction, stacks, and queues.
+Topics include multidimensional arrays and array processing, elementary sorting and searching techniques, classes, dynamic memory allocation, linked lists, data abstraction, and GUI interface creating.
 Prerequisite: CSC 184 with a grade of C or better plus credit or concurrent enrollment in MAT 112 or MAT 116 or higher.